richiejp/runltp-ng-1/ltx/README.md

 ### Env

 Sent to LTX to set an environment variable.
-If no table_id is specified then it is set for all.
+If no table_id is specified then it is set for ltx itself and all sub processes.

 `table_id`: positive fixint | nil
 `key`: fixstr | str 8